b0sh1Mods/gecko-codes/WSR/CPUS Can't Score.md

 ## CPUS Can't Score

-Makes it so the CPUS in every game (besides cycling) can't score a single point.
+Makes it so the CPUS in every game (besides cycling and showdown) can't score a single point.
 <details>
 <summary>NTSC Rev 1</summary>